flrs/build_and_test_ml_quickly/README.md

    * Add the details for your GitHub repository
    * Click "Deploy!"

-These steps are also outlined in the [Streamlit docs](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app)).
+These steps are also outlined in [Streamlit's docs](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app).

 ## 5. Collect Feedback